 Orients Occidents Nexus is founded in November 2017, in the German capital Berlin.

-Siham Issami is a Moroccan writer, had occupied several positions of responsibility in the cultural sector and worked as Adviser to the Moroccan Minister of Culture (Rabat), as a Board-Comity member of the French P.E.N Club and general secretary to the “Grand Prix de la Critique Littéraire “ (Paris).
+Siham Issami is a visual artist and writer, had occupied several positions of responsibility in the cultural sector and worked as Adviser to the Moroccan Minister of Culture (Rabat), as a Board-Comity member of the French P.E.N Club and general secretary to the “Grand Prix de la Critique Littéraire “ (Paris).
 Her literary work include award-winning work especially by La Société des Gens de Lettres de France, SGDL (Paris).

 Her research and literary interests are: